Men

 Lewis will be back in front of the Manchester home fans against Newcastle Eagles on Sunday 19 September at 3pm.
 All normal tickets for the Eagles home opener are priced at £10.

-Next Home Game
+Next Men's Home Game

 vs